-Trust in autonomous ships is formed, as the information is reliable, the interaction is similar to the interaction with other manned ships, which results in the acceptance of unmanned ships on the general waterways.
-Where the risk for collisions and perceived risk reduces or at least does not increase.
+Trust in autonomous ships is formed, as the information is reliable, the interaction is equal to the interaction with other manned ships.
+The risk for collisions and perceived risk is reduced or at least does not increase.
+This results in improved acceptance of unmanned ships on the general waterways.

 Information extraction from problem scenario

-The previous chapter describes the problem which has to be solved with the envisioned technology.
+The previous chapter describes the problem that will be solved by the envisioned technology.
 The following issues have to be tackled to solve the problem:

 Different actors are afraid of information overload.